 In April 2019, the FASB issued ASU No. 2019-04, "Codification Improvements to Topic 326, Financial Instruments - Credit Losses, Topic 815, Derivatives and Hedging, and Topic 825, Financial Instruments."
 With respect to Topic 815, Derivatives and Hedging, ASU 2019-04 clarifies that the reclassification of a debt security from held-to-maturity ("HTM") to available-for-sale ("AFS") under the transition guidance in ASU 2017-12 would not (1) call into question the classification of other HTM securities, (2) be required to actually designate any reclassified security in a last-of-layer hedge, or (3) be restricted from selling any reclassified security.
-As part of the transition of ASU 2019-04, entities may reclassify securities that already made such a reclassification upon their adoption of ASU 2017-12 are precluded from reclassifying additional securities.
+As part of the transition of ASU 2019-04, entities may reclassify securities that would qualify for designation as the hedged item in a last-of-layer hedging relationship from HTM to AFS; however, entities that already made such a reclassification upon their adoption of ASU 2017-12 are precluded from reclassifying additional securities.
 The Company did not reclassify any securities from HTM to AFS upon adoption of ASU 2017-12.
 The Company elected to early adopt the amendments to Topic 815 in June 2019.
 See Note 3 Investment Securities for more information regarding the impact of the transfer of certain HTM debt securities to AFS.
 The amendments and pending adoption to Topics 326 and 825 are described in the section below.